-Just across the sea is one of our beloved neighbors, England.
-Though the country may be small, its packed full of quirks, strange road rules, and a drinking culture that puts America to shame.
+Just across the sea is one of our beloved neighbors, the United Kingdom.
+Though the collective country may be small, its packed full of quirks, strange road rules, and a drinking culture that puts America to shame.
 Check out this quick guide to visiting the UK to make sure you’re prepared.

 Making Sure You’re Passport & Visa Ready

 Did you know that if you’re from an English speaking country that you don’t need a visa in the UK?
 You can even stay up to 6 months before having to acquire one.
 As long as your passport doesn’t expire until after you return(even safer if it doesn’t expire for 6+months after) and you have one blank page for the entry stamp, you are good to go.

 As most people know, if you plan to carry cash then you need to exchange your money for the correct currency.
 The UK never conformed to using the euro so you will need to have your money exchanged for British pounds.
 Though cash is nice for exploring little shops and areas, a debit/credit card is the fastest and easy way to handle money.

 Due to adding chips in our cards here in the USA finally, all you need to do is inform your bank of your travel plans and you’re set.
 However, forgetting to do this can flag your card and cause a ton of pain to reactivate its use.

 Unless you enjoy racking up hundreds of dollars in international roaming fees, then you better grab a burner phone.
 A burner phone is a cheap, no frills cell phone you can grab when you arrive.
 If you can’t find one when you arrive just ask your hotel or a tour guide to lead you in the right direction.